blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 }
 ```

-and the next version of the `Link Data` meta schema will become this:
+and the next version of the `Link Data` metaschema will become this:

 ```json
 {